btsai/streamlined_rails_i18n/README.md

 ```

 It doesn't add much time to the startup, particularly if you have an SSD drive.
-I have about 5,000 translations, each in EN and JA across 145 files, and it takes about 0.6 sec to generate everything.
+We have about 5,000 translations, each in EN and JA across 145 files, and it takes only ~0.6 sec to generate everything.

 #### Other Tips